Exercise and Resting Heart Rate

 Ratings of Perceived Exertion - PrudentWellness.com

 In other words, a rating of Moderate on the RPE scale is close to 70% of Heart Rate Reserve (HHR).
 Strong is close to 80% of HHR.
 Very strong is close to 85% of HHR.
-Thus, RPE ratings of Moderate to Very strong span the recommended exercise training intensities range.
+Thus, RPE ratings of Moderate to Very strong span the range of recommended exercise training intensities.

 Yoga